Generalizable neural-network parameterization of mesoscale eddies in idealized and global ocean models: Results

-We now consider generalization to different grid resolutions, which results in a distribution shift between testing and training data.
-Refining the grid spacing assigns fewer eddies to the subfilter scales but more eddies to the resolved scales, leading to weaker subfilter fluxes but stronger velocity gradients.
-Figure \ref{fig:offline}(c) shows snapshots of ANN predictions at a grid resolution which is finer ($0.4^\circ$) compared to that used for training ($0.9^\circ$).
-The baseline ANN parameterization (Eq. \eqref{eq:model_1}) predicts subfilter fluxes at a new grid resolution with a reasonably high pattern correlation ($0.75$).
-However, the magnitude of the prediction is too large, resulting in a low $\mathrm{R}^2$ ($-6.16$).
-Instead, the ANN with dimensional scaling (Eq. \eqref{eq:model_3}) naturally accounts for the reduction of the grid spacing and reduces the magnitude of the prediction, resulting in high pattern correlation ($0.92$) and $\mathrm{R}^2$ (0.83) metrics (Figure \ref{fig:offline}(c)).
+We now consider generalization to a different grid resolution, which is finer ($0.4^\circ$) compared to that used for training ($0.9^\circ$), see Figure \ref{fig:offline}(c).
+The range of grid spacings in this case is beyond the range seen by a baseline ANN during training, resulting in a distribution shift between the testing and training data.
+The baseline ANN parameterization (Eq. \eqref{eq:model_1}) predicts the norm of subfilter forcing at a new grid resolution with a reasonably high pattern correlation ($0.85$).
+However, the magnitude of the prediction is too large, resulting in a low $\mathrm{R}^2$ ($-2.71$).
+Instead, the ANN with dimensional scaling (Eq. \eqref{eq:model_3}) offers improved generalization capability.
+The proposed ANN naturally accounts for the reduction of the grid spacing and reduces the magnitude of the prediction, resulting in high pattern correlation ($0.94$) and $\mathrm{R}^2$ (0.87) metrics (Figure \ref{fig:offline}(c)).

-The generalization to both finer and coarser grids, and additionally to different depths, is summarized in Figure \ref{fig:offline}(d).
+The generalization to both finer and coarser grids, and different depths, is summarized in Figure \ref{fig:offline}(d).
 At coarser grid spacings ($1.2^\circ$, $1.5^\circ$) compared to that used for training ($0.9^\circ$), the local dimensional scaling again helps to achieve higher $\mathrm{R}^2$ by increasing the magnitude of the prediction.

-In the deep layers, the subfilter fluxes and velocity gradients are considerably smaller than near the surface.
-Thus, a baseline ANN, trained near the surface (such as here, at depth $5$m), can lead to overestimating the magnitude of the prediction at depth, resulting in a negative $\mathrm{R}^2$.
-However, the local dimensional scaling adjusts the prediction proportionally to the square magnitude of the velocity gradients.
-It improves the generalization to deep unseen layers, resulting in a high $\mathrm{R}^2$ ($\approx 0.8$ at resolution $0.9^\circ$).
+In the deep layers, the subfilter forcing and velocity gradients are approximately one order of magnitude smaller than near the surface.
+Thus, a baseline ANN, trained on much larger values near the surface (such as here, at depth $5$m), can lead to inaccurate predictions at depth (Figure S1 in SI).
+However, the local dimensional scaling effectively rescales the input features, thereby improving generalization to deep, unseen layers, as summarized in Figure \ref{fig:offline}(d).

+The major reason why baseline ANN has a poor skill at unseen resolutions and depths is the lack of training data.
+We verified that the generalization of the baseline ANN to various resolutions and depths can be restored if these resolutions and depths are included in the training dataset.
+Incorporating local dimensional scaling as done in this work, therefore, requires less training data and improves out-of-distribution generalization.